Jenny Chapman

-Jennifer Chapman, Baroness Chapman of Darlington (born 25 September 1973) is a British politician and life peer who has served as Minister of State for International Development, Latin America and Caribbean since 2025.
+Jennifer Chapman, Baroness Chapman of Darlington (born 25 September 1973) is a British politician and life peer who served as Minister of State for International Development, Latin America and Caribbean from February 2025 to July 2026.
 She previously served as Parliamentary Under-Secretary of State for Latin America and Caribbean from 2024 to 2025.
 A member of the Labour Party, she served as Member of Parliament (MP) for Darlington from 2010 to 2019.